What is the Guarantee of Services to Citizens Act?

 The documents to be attached or the fee to be paid varies from service to service.
 So for information on the documents to be attached and the fees to be paid for each service, check on the web-site ‘Service and Procedure’ option.

-To check the status of service/application, you need to enter GSC No. in the check status screen.
+To check the status of service/application, you need to enter SAKALA No. in the check status screen.
 The system will display you the present status of your application.

 Information about SMS